 ENST-200 Fundamentals of Soil Science

 This course provides an introduction to the basic principles of soil science.
 The physical, chemical and biological properties of soils will be emphasized and soil classification, genesis, distribution, ecology and plant‑soil relationships will be examined.
 The laboratory component will introduce students to field methods used in soil science, including soil survey, soil analysis and soil management.
 Field trips to local sites will be included.
-Prerequisite: CHEM-101.
+Prerequisite: CHEM-101 or PHYS-101.
 (3 hours lecture, 3 hours lab weekly)

 ENST-233 Introduction to Environmental Health